thomasbbrunner/randomwalk/README.md

 # randomwalk

-Pretty fast random walk algorithm for any number of dimensions
+Random walk algorithm for any number of dimensions.

 ## Languages